 Play the game as per instructions except that the right hand plays for one player and the left hand plays for the other player.

 Your child may even give their hands names.
 My kids did. 😊

 For example, when it’s the first player’s turn, “Luke” (right hand) moves and follows directions.
 When it’s the next player’s turn, “Grace” (left hand) moves and follows directions.
 Remember that when it’s Luke’s turn, everything is done with the right hand and when it’s Grace’s turn, everything is done with the left hand.

 Kids love this and have as much fun playing with their right and left hands as they do with a partner. ❤️

 “I WANT MY RIGHT HAND TO WIN!”

 Since most children are right-handed, playing with their left hand is challenging and keeps them engaged and having fun.
 If you ask them which “player” they hope will win, it is almost always their right hand.

 If you need FREE games to keep your students engaged and challenged, join our FREE Resource Library filled with over 100 games, worksheets, and problem-solving Mathtacular Resources.
-Fill out the form below to receive the password plus new freebies sent to your inbox every week!
+Fill out the form below to receive the password plus new freebies, tips, and teacher tricks sent to your inbox!

 Thanks!
 And as always,